Home > Facade > The Ground Rules of Post-Pandemic Façade & Fenestration Designs Occupant Wellness Ensured by a Modular & Agile Approach

 There is thus a need for a sustainable design approach that focuses on the integration of natural light as much as possible.
 While designing the façade, materiality and style play a crucial role in determining how much natural light will enter the area.
 Glare control and balancing thermal factors through mechanical systems are essential to ensure a comfortable indoor environment.

 Devasia too agrees with Gupta and Dey, adding that the way façades impact internal temperature is one of the major criteria while evaluating the façades.
-Looking at the quality of air outside, façades which can improve the air quality will be a promising one.
+Looking at the quality of air outside, façades that can improve the air quality will be a promising one.

 According to Moza, the façade does more than set a tone for a building.
 It is an interface between the inside and the outside of a building, serving a protective and regulatory.
 More obviously, comfort factors like heat and noise transmission and visual privacy, and human performance factors like access to natural light and fresh air, are largely dependent on the façade.
 However, more intangible factors, like user control for instance – the ability to open a window near your desk – significantly impact user stress levels.
 We see an increasingly active role of kinetic, bioinspired, and technologically supported façades in controlling the interior microclimate and supporting building function.